 Who can get TSA Pre✓®?

-Here's the sad part for all of you on a temporary visa to the US:
+Here's the sad part for all of you on a temporary visa to the US (except Australians who now get TSA Pre Check as part of the Global Entry program—keep reading!):

 The TSA PreCheck® Application Program is only open to U.S. citizens, U.S. nationals and lawful permanent residents.

-This means that it's available to Green Card holders, you just have to apply, but not for E-3/H-1B/visa holders by default.
+This means that it's available to Green Card holders, you just have to apply, or can be acquired through Global Entry automatically.

 CLEAR if you're on a visa in the US